Home Learn What is Loan Against Securities in India: Meaning, Interest Rates & How to Apply

 Selecting a Trustworthy Lending Partner

 When opting for LAS, choosing a reputable lender is paramount.
 Look for a lending institution that adheres to fair practice codes, ensuring fairness, transparency, and ethical conduct in their lending operations.
 Meeting the lender’s specific eligibility criteria is a prerequisite for accessing LAS, which may include requirements like maintaining an account and adhering to minimum balance stipulations.
-Carefully consider your options and choose a lender that aligns with your financial objectives and requirements.
+Lenders should also make borrowers aware of the risks of loan against securities and carefully explain the terms and conditions of the loan before providing one.

 Things to Consider Before Taking a Loan Against Securities